dunhamlab/yEvoMutBrowser/README.md

 ## Usage

-The easiest method to use the mutation browser is to access it via the web at [https://yevo.org/mutation-browser/](https://yevo.org/mutation-browser/).
+The easiest method to use the mutation browser is to access it via the web at [https://yevo.org/mutation-browser/](https://yevo.org/mutation-browser/) or via [Shiny apps](https://leahmarieanderson.shinyapps.io/yEvo_MutBrowser/).
 To run the mutation browser locally, see the section [Running Locally](#running-locally) below.

 The yEvo Mutation browser contains two sections: the filtering column on the left and the visualizations on the right.